 The library’s cylinder recordings are available online through the Cylinder Preservation and Digitization Project.
 Portions of the archives of the Center for the Study of Democratic Institutions are also available online.

 Sound recordings in the collections are available for listening in the Special Collections reading room.
-We will make in-house copies of audio materials when requested by patrons.
+We are able to make in-house copies of audio materials when requested by patrons.
+Requests can be submitted using your Special Collections Research Account online.
 Copies of commercial recordings such as 78 rpm discs can often be made quickly, while larger requests may take longer depending on availability of equipment and staff time.
 Please contact Special Collections staff well in advance of deadlines to ensure that we can have copies available.
 Copies do not leave Special Collections, except for use by UCSB Faculty or TAs in classroom.

 Offsite use through Interlibrary Loan